Highest culinary delights

 On the other side of the counter area, the Panorama 2962 Gipfelblick (summit view) offers clear views of the nearby summit cross.
 The cosy multifunctional space can be transformed into closed or open areas as required, thanks to sliding elements and curtains.
 It is the ideal venue for day trippers and for groups of up to 200.
 For standing functions, Panorama 2962 Gipfelblick can even host up to 500 people.
 This allows the Zugspitze to offer top-class concerts and events.

 The adjacent Gipfelstube (summit parlour) is the only area that can be completely closed off, making it an ideal seminar or conference room.
 It combines contemporary style with many elements of a typical alpine parlour.
 Benches around the walls, classic parlour tables and chairs, tiled stove and crucifix in the corner all create an inspiring, feel-good atmosphere.

-Next to the counter area, a coffee bar with lounge invites you to indulge in its relaxed atmosphere at almost 3,000 m above sea level, while a small pizza area with bar tables and stools promises quick refreshment.
-If you are in the mood for fresh air, coffee and sweet treats, you need look no further than Germany's highest coffee bar on the summit terrace, where diverse snacks and fresh waffles are available, sometimes even with table service.
-In addition to the classic seating areas on the terrace, mobile lounge seating furniture invites guests to relax.
+Next to the counter area, the Dallmayr Coffee Bar with lounge allows guests to relax and indulge at an altitude of almost 3,000 m above sea level, while a small pizza area with high tables and stools offers fast service.
+There is another coffee bar on the summit terrace if you fancy some fresh air, coffee and a sweet treat.
+It offers various snacks and fresh waffles, sometimes with table service.
+Alongside the classic seating areas on the terrace, guests can also relax on mobile lounge seating.